What is Website Optimization for SEO? Strategies and Goals

 • A fundraising website optimizes their website and donation form in order to encourage more donations.

-There are key factors that can help you determine whether your SEO and website optimization efforts are effective.
-Whereas, these key performance indicators (KPIs) show how well your website is performing overall, as well as areas that you may need to focus on to improve its performance.
+Before you begin optimizing your site, you will need to develop key performance indicators (KPIs).
+They will help you track your work and show how well your website is performing overall, as well as areas that you may need to focus on.
 A great way to monitor the success of your campaign is by using tools like Google Analytics, Google Search Console, as well as third-party SEO auditing software.

 1. Website traffic